 EU countries can receive specific support as part of, or prior to, undertaking their SRI test phase or implementation phase.

-A first call for expressions of interest was organised by the SRI support team in order to understand EU countries’ needs and define related support actions.
-Four Six countries have decided to launch a test phase of the SRI and have requested such a support: Austria, Croatia, Czech Republic, Denmark, Finland, and France.
-The second call for expressions of interest will be organised in spring 2022 to provide support to other countries willing to launch a test phase.
+Calls for expressions of interest were organised in 2021 and 2022 by the SRI support team in order to understand EU countries’ needs and define related support actions.
+Six countries have decided to launch a test phase of the SRI and have requested such support: Austria, Croatia, Czech Republic, Denmark, Finland, and France.

 How can stakeholders be involved in test phases?

 According to the Commission Delegated Regulation and the Commission Implementing Regulation, the national governments are the ones who make the decision to implement and/or test the SRI on their territories.
 Research, business and industry stakeholders interested in the SRI may contact their national authority in order to express their interest in taking part in implementation and/or test phases of the SRI.
 They may also participate in the SRI platform.

 Where to find the detailed SRI methodology?